Class attendance and academic progress

 The TAFE SA Student Code of Behaviour clearly defines student and staff rights and responsibilities which relate to appropriate behaviour.
 The intent is to foster a learning environment in which all students and staff can participate safely and effectively.

 Rights and responsibilities

-Students and staff at TAFE South Australia have a right to work and study in an environment free from harassment, discrimination or threatening behaviour.
+Students and staff at TAFE SA have a right to work and study in an environment free from harassment, discrimination or threatening behaviour.

 Everyone must respect:

 - The right of others